About me

 Further information

-I work with adults (18+) and offer weekly face to face or online Zoom sessions, each lasting 60 minutes.
+I work with adults (18+) offering weekly face to face or online sessions, each lasting 60 minutes.

-I understand that beginning the process of counselling can feel daunting.
-That’s why I offer a free 15-minute call as an opportunity for you to ask any questions and help you to decide if what I offer matches what you need.
+I offer a free 10-minute phone call as an opportunity for you to ask questions to help you to decide if what I offer matches what you need right now.

-The first session is an opportunity for us to get to know each other and explore what has brought you to therapy.
-It’s a space where you can share as much or as little as you feel comfortable with.
-We’ll also discuss what working together would look like, go over confidentiality and answer any questions you may have.
-This session is a chance for you to decide if I am the right fit for what you need.
+The initial session is an opportunity for us to get to know each other and explore what has brought you to counselling.
+We’ll discuss what working together might look like, go over confidentiality and address any questions you may have.
+This session is also a chance for you to see whether I’m the right counsellor for what you need at this time.

 Location